math1um/objects-invariants-properties/README.md

 ## Contributing

 Note: Please don't file an issue to ask a question.
-See "Maintained by" below for contact information.
+See [Maintained by](#maintained-by-) below for contact information.

 ### Reporting bugs 🐞🐛 and Suggesting improvements ✨